People

 Dr. Marissa Tremblay (she/her/hers)

 Marissa is the PI of Thermochronology @ Purdue.
-She is an Assistant Professor in the Department of Earth, Atmospheric, and Planetary Sciences at Purdue, and an Honorary Assistant Professor in the Department of Geoscience at the University of Wisconsin Madison.
+She is an Assistant Professor in the Department of Earth, Atmospheric, and Planetary Sciences at Purdue.
 Learn more about Marissa's background and research interests here.

 Dr. Ryan Ickert (he/him/his)

-Ryan is a Senior Research Scientist at Purdue who spends time working in both Thermochronology @ Purdue and the Radiogenic Isotope Geology Lab.
-While Ryan is relatively new to the noble gas world, he is extremely excited to soon re-determine the neon isotopic composition of air!
+Ryan is a Senior Research Scientist at Purdue who spends most of his time in the Radiogenic Isotope Geology Lab but will occasionally help with projects in Thermochronology @ Purdue.
+He is extremely excited to add to the growing body of literature on the neon isotopic composition of air!

 Dr. Hongcheng Guo (he/him/his)